Daffy Duck: Origin

 This early Daffy is less anthropomorphic and resembles a normal black duck.
 In fact, the only aspects of the character that have remained consistent through the years are his voice characterization by Mel Blanc; and his black feathers with a white neck ring.
 Blanc's characterization of Daffy once held the world record for the longest characterization of one animated character by their original actor: 52 years.

 The origin of Daffy's voice, with its lateral lisp, is a matter of some debate.
 One often-repeated "official" story is that it was modeled after producer Leon Schlesinger's tendency to lisp.
 However, in Mel Blanc's autobiography, That's Not All Folks!, he contradicts that conventional belief, writing, "It seemed to me that such an extended mandible would hinder his speech, particularly on words containing an s sound.
 Thus 'despicable' became 'desth-picable.'"

 Daffy's slobbery, exaggerated lisp was developed over time, and it is barely noticeable in the early cartoons.
-In Daffy Duck & Egghead, Daffy does not lisp at all except in the separately drawn set-piece of Daffy singing "The Merry-Go-Round Broke Down" in which just a slight lisp can be heard.

 In The Scarlet Pumpernickel (1950), Daffy has a middle name, Dumas as the writer of a swashbuckling script, a nod to Alexandre Dumas.
 Also, in the Baby Looney Tunes episode "The Tattletale", Granny addresses Daffy as "Daffy Horatio Tiberius Duck".
 In The Looney Tunes Show (2011), the joke middle names "Armando" and "Sheldon" are used.